k2-fsa/sherpa/docs/source/onnx/FireRedAsr/v2-ctc.rst

   `<https://github.com/k2-fsa/sherpa-onnx/tree/master/android/SherpaOnnxSimulateStreamingAsr>`_

-Please refer to :ref:`sherpa-onnx-install-android-studio` for how to build our Android demo.
+See :ref:`sherpa-onnx-install-android-studio` for how to build our Android demo.

 Download
 ^^^^^^^^